xavi/noir-auth-app/README.md

 # noir-auth-app

-A complete authentication web app based on Clojure/ClojureScript, Noir and MongoDB.
+A complete authentication web app based on Clojure/ClojureScript, Noir, Enlive and MongoDB.

 It's meant to be used as a base app for building Clojure web apps that require authentication.